stephanienguyen2020/stephanienguyen2020/README.md

 ### ⌚ What I'm currently working on:

-💡 Exploring Network Security, Generative AI and Computer Vision through self-study
+💡 Exploring Network Security, agentic AI and Computer Vision through self-study

 💡 Automating processes and tackling complex, ambiguous problems in my projects